edwardtanguay/datapod-react-2023/README.md

 - CLI with page component creator: `npm run cp`
 - (currently no API)

+## purpose

+- a starter site to build React sites with TypeScript on the frontend and backend

 ## frontend

 - React site made with Vite